-This pre-registration Masters level degree is one of the first in the country and runs over two years, subject to approval by the University of West London and the HCPC.
+This pre-registration, HCPC validated Masters-level degree is one of the first in the country and runs over two years with a January intake.

-If you already have an undergraduate degree in a healthcare profession* then this exciting MSc Paramedic Science will give you the relevant knowledge, skills and clinical expertise to deliver safe and effective treatment to patients in the pre-hospital and out of hospital environment..
+If you already have an undergraduate degree in a healthcare profession, or another undergraduate degree alongside considerable relevant experience in a healthcare setting then this exciting MSc Paramedic Science will give you the relevant knowledge, skills and clinical expertise to deliver safe and effective treatment to patients in the pre-hospital and out of hospital environment.

 On completion of the course you will attain an MSc in Paramedic Science and be eligible to register with the HCPC as a paramedic.

 If you enroll on a full-time course, you will be responsible for paying for your academic fees during the course.
 Sadly there’s no funding available from us, but you may be eligible for support via your local education authority.

 As a student Paramedic, you may be eligible to apply for the NHS Learning Support Fund, including a training grant of £5000.
 You may also qualify for additional financial support.
 You can view the eligibility criteria and find out how to apply for the fund at www.healthcareers.nhs.uk.

 You will need to apply directly to the university of your choice and have a good standard of education.
 This is generally five GCSEs at grade C or above (including maths, English and a science) or equivalent.